alifwahid/alifwahid.github.io/_posts/2018-12-02-on-being-concise-but-imprecise.md

 that the writings throughout the ages, and by the sages, are not both concise *and* precise?
-Whatever the predilection one happens to possess, it's hard to envisage the unambiguous expression of a thought in words when contrasting the networked structure of the former with the simpler, tree-like structure of the latter.
+Whatever the predilection one happens to possess, it's hard to envisage the unambiguous expression of a thought in words when contrasting the networked structure of thoughts with the simpler, tree-like structure of words and sentences.
 This, indeed, is the curious link between programming and poems.
 Steven Pinker's books on language explain this very well - most recently he had an excellent chapter about this in *The Sense of Style* (2014).
 The gist of it is that a network (or web) contains more information than its corresponding tree.
 Consequently, something must get lost when translating a web into a tree, when expressing a thought in words, or when compressing a bit to it.
-Concision begets imprecision thus.
+Concision begets imprecision, and it is forever thus.